marcelagalvisres/clustcat/README.md

-# clustcat: On clustering categories of categorical variables in GLM
+# On clustering categories of categorical variables in GLM

 This package creates an alternative representation of the categorical variables in a dataset by clustering them using a logistic regression guided by out-of-sample accuracy.
 The full paper is available in: https://www.sciencedirect.com/science/article/abs/pii/S0957417421006771